chuks007-data/nigeria-gdp-time-series-analysis/README.md

-## Time Series Analysis on Nigeria's GPD rate
+## Time Series Analysis on Nigeria's GDP rate

 ## Model Used
 ARIMA (AutoRegressive Integrated Moving Average) model was used for forecasting.